dzhadinets/yalda/README.md

 - Stories need to be fixed
 - test does not work correctly
 - ci loop does not work
-- I decided to move from base kernel tinyconfig to defconfig.
-Image is bigger but it is much easear adding new architectures.
-  But yalda.config and arch configs are dirty now

 ## TODO/Radmap
 - check and tune all log levels in messages